vikasmalik22/Traffic_Sign_Classifier/README.md

 Here are the results of the prediction:

+![alt text][image13] ![alt text][image23]

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+The model was able to correctly guess 10 of the 10 traffic signs, which gives an accuracy of 100%.
 This shows the model is able to predict the real world data accurately.
+While the Test Accuracy was 0.946 but the model was able to guess all the 10 traffic signs correctly.
+This shows that model works well to guess the real world images.

 ### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 Following are the softmax probabilities for each sign prediction:

+![alt text][image24] ![alt text][image25] ![alt text][image26]

 For all the traffic sign images choosen somehow the model had the accuracy of 100% or the probabilty of 1.

-Fomr the above results of the 5 images it looks the system is quite reliable on prediciting the real world data.
+From the above results of the 10 images it looks the system is quite reliable on prediciting the real world data.

-As an improvement, may be I should use some more example images where the model doesn't have this perfect probability for the traffic sign.
+As discussed before the bumpy road sign probability is very close to the sign bicycles crossing.
+Other traffic signs didn't have probabilities from other signs which shows that network was trained very precisely for all others signs.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)